apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## JAAS Authentication

 To learn more about this topic, [please review this guide](JAAS-Authentication.html).
 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.jaas[0]`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.jaas[0]`.

 ```properties
 # cas.authn.jaas[0].realm=CAS